Request to Join

 Prior to medical school, Emaline worked with a range of organizations from Partners In Health and The Task Force for Global Health to the Nepal Cleft and Burn Center and WHO’s Global Task Force on Cholera Control.
 She also holds an MSc in Epidemiology from The London School of Hygiene & Tropical Medicine and an MSc in Medical Anthropology from the University of Oxford made possible with the support of the Marshall Scholarship.

-Ultimately, Emaline plans to apply into Med/Peds with the hopes of working in public health through the framework of planetary health to alleviate healthcare disparities at home – Atlanta – and abroad.
+Ultimately, Emaline plans to apply into internal medicine with the hopes of working in public health through the framework of planetary health to alleviate healthcare disparities at home – Atlanta – and abroad.